A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 • pay at least 50% of the total capital upon entry and pay the rest as soon as possible;

-• in the event that it is impossible to pay in full the entire amount specified in the constituent document, the participant undertakes to pay a 10% penalty, calculated from the amount of the remaining debt and designed to compensate for the losses of the other comrades incurred in the course of existence with an incomplete share capital.
+• If it is impossible to fully pay the entire amount specified in the constituent document, the participant undertakes to pay a 10% penalty, calculated from the amount of the remaining debt and designed to compensate for the losses of the other partners incurred in the process of existing with incomplete capital.

-• to keep confidential information relating to the work of the organization, if this is required by the general interests;
+• keep information related to the work of the organization secret if common interests require it;

-• actively participate in all activities of the community;
+• actively participate in all types of community activities;

-• not to enter into transactions similar to transactions in which all members of the partnership must participate, on their own behalf.
+• not to carry out transactions similar to transactions in which all members of the partnership must take part, on their own behalf.

 Activity goals

-The purpose of the existence of this association is to facilitate entrepreneurial activity in various fields.
-Thanks to the common capital, the resulting legal entity can do business much better than any of the partners could have done separately.
+The purpose of this association is to facilitate entrepreneurial activity in various fields.
+Thanks to the common capital, the resulting legal entity can conduct business much better than any of the partners could do individually.

-The trust on the part of clients to the partnership is higher than to individual representatives of such a business.
-Community activities may be related to construction, the development of new technologies, tailoring on an industrial scale, and the like.
+Clients' trust in the partnership is higher than in individual representatives of a similar business.
+The community's activities may be related to construction, the development of new technologies, tailoring on an industrial scale, and the like.

-You can learn the procedure for doing business of such an organization in accordance with the Civil Code of the Russian Federation from the following video:
+You can learn the procedure for conducting business of such an organization in accordance with the Civil Code of the Russian Federation from the following video:

-The association is managed by all the comrades who formed it, unless otherwise specified in the founding document.
-All members have one vote each and are entitled to act on behalf of the others.
-The exceptions are cases when the agreement agrees in advance on the joint conduct of all affairs.
+The association is managed by all the comrades who formed it, unless otherwise stated in the constituent document.
+All participants have one vote and have the right to act on behalf of the others.
+The exception is when the contract stipulates in advance the joint management of all matters.

-In this case, when making another transaction that requires a decision, a council of all comrades gathers.
+In this case, when making another transaction that requires a decision, a council of all comrades is assembled.

-When conducting business on behalf of the majority, each participant practicing this approach must have a power of attorney signed by the rest.
-In the event that the trust in one of the members has been shaken, his powers may be terminated by a court decision, about which an appropriate entry is made in the memorandum of association.
+When conducting business on behalf of the majority, each participant practicing this approach must have a power of attorney signed by the others.
+If the trust in one of the members is shaken, his powers may be terminated by a court decision, about which a corresponding entry is made in the constituent agreement.

-As such, the partnership does not have governing bodies, since in most cases the participants act on a common behalf.
+The partnership does not have any management bodies as such, since in most cases the participants act on a common behalf.

 Registration procedure